-5.2 Other Organizational Matters
+Other Organizational Matters

 (a) The Chair may delegate any of his/her duties to the Vice Chair as necessary.
 The Vice Chair has the authority of the Chair in the event of any absence or unavailability of the Chair, and in such circumstances, any duty delegated to the Chair herein may be performed by the Vice Chair.
-For example, the Vice Chair may preside at CWG Meetings and Teleconferences in the Chair’s absence.
+For example, the Vice Chair may preside at CSCWG Meetings and Teleconferences in the Chair’s absence.

-(b) CWG-created Subcommittees may be approved either (1) by formal ballot as described in 5.1(c) through (h), or (2) by simple majority vote of those members present at a regularly scheduled CWG Meeting or Teleconference provided that the proposal is mentioned in an agenda circulated on the CWG Mail List at least 24 hours prior to the CWG Meeting or Teleconference.
+(b) CSCWG-created Subcommittees may be approved either (1) by formal ballot as described in Bylaw 2.3 or (2) by simple majority vote of those members present at a regularly scheduled CSCWG Meeting or Teleconference provided that the proposal is mentioned in an agenda circulated on the CSCWG Public Mail List at least twenty-four (24) hours prior to the CWG Meeting or Teleconference.

 Summary of Major Deliverables

-The deliverables of the CWG are defined in the Scope section above.
+The deliverables of the CSCWG are defined in the Scope section above.

 Primary Means of Communication

-(a) The CWG SHALL appoint a webmaster to maintain the CWG’s pages on the wiki and the Forum’s Public Web Site.
+(a) The CSCWG SHALL appoint a webmaster to maintain the CSCWG’s pages on the wiki and the Forum’s Public Web Site.

-(b) The CWG will communicate primarily through listserv-based email in accordance with Bylaw 5.3.1(d).
-The CWG List SHALL be available to the public, who will not have posting privileges (i.e. anyone may subscribe to receive messages and the list may be crawled and indexed by Internet search engines).
+(b) The CSCWG will communicate primarily through listserv-based email in accordance with Bylaw 5.3.1(d).
+The CSCWG List SHALL be available to the public, who will not have posting privileges (i.e. anyone may subscribe to receive messages and the list may be crawled and indexed by Internet search engines).

-(c) The CWG SHALL conduct periodic calls or face-to-face meetings as needed.
+(c) The CSCWG SHALL conduct periodic calls or face-to-face meetings as needed.
 Minutes SHALL be kept, and such minutes SHALL be made public in accordance with Bylaw 5.2.

 IPR Policy and Antitrust Policy

-As with all Forum Working Group activity, the IPR Policy, v1.3 or later, SHALL apply to all activities and work of the CWG.
-All Participants in the CWG SHALL have on file with the Forum a valid, signed IPR Policy Agreement (v.1.3).
-A previously submitted IPR Policy Agreement (v1.3) by an existing Member of the Forum shall suffice as meeting the obligation under section 4.5 of the IPR Policy that a Participant in the CWG commit to CAB Forum License requirements.
+As with all Forum Working Group activity, the IPR Policy, v1.3 or later, SHALL apply to all activities and work of the CSCWG.
+All Participants in the CSCWG SHALL have on file with the Forum a valid, signed IPR Policy Agreement (v.1.3).
+A previously submitted IPR Policy Agreement (v1.3) by an existing Member of the Forum shall suffice as meeting the obligation under section 4.5 of the IPR Policy that a Participant in the CSCWG commit to CAB Forum License requirements.

-In accordance with the Forum’s antitrust policy, the CWG Chair will read an antitrust compliance statement at the start of all Working Group Meetings, in substantially the following form:
+In accordance with the Forum’s antitrust policy, an antitrust compliance statement SHALL be read at the start of all Working Group Meetings, in substantially the form written in Bylaw 1.3.

-“As you know, this meeting includes companies that compete against one another.
-This meeting is intended to discuss technical standards related to the provision of existing and new types of digital certificates without restricting competition in developing and marketing such certificates.
-This meeting is not intended to share competitively-sensitive information among competitors, and therefore all participants agree not to discuss or exchange information related to:

-(a) Pricing policies, pricing formulas, prices or other terms of sale;

-(b) Costs, cost structures, profit margins,

-(c) Pending or planned service offerings,

-(d) Customers, business, or marketing plans; or

-(e) The allocation of customers, territories, or products in any way.”

 --- MOTION ENDS---